 December 3, 2015

 From personal growth to increased employment opportunities and financial rewards, a graduate degree can make the difference in how far you can go on the ladder of success.
-In an often-tenuous economy, master’s degree holders have a leg up on the competition, with a projected job growth of nearly 22 percent through 2020 – that’s 2.6 million jobs in less than a decade, according to the Council of Graduate Schools, and the fastest growth rate for any education level.
+In an often-tenuous economy, master's degree holders have a leg up on the competition, with a projected job growth of nearly 22% through 2020 - that's 2.6 million jobs in less than a decade, according to the Council of Graduate Schools, and the fastest growth rate for any education level.

 So, where can a graduate degree take you?

 Let's explore the path these students have taken through online master's degree programs at Southern New Hampshire University.

 Candace Tribble '15 is an associate quality assurance engineer at WP Engine, in Austin, Texas.
 Earning her MS in Information Technology (IT) allowed her to move into a new field.
 "The coursework I completed in this program gave the introduction to information technology that I needed to confidently plan my career change and set it in motion," said Tribble.